Ronaldvk90/openvpn/README.md

 In the compose file, i make a static volume mounted at /usr/share/easy-rsa.
 If you *docker run* the server, be sure to set the volume.
 example:

-**docker run -d --cap-add NET_ADMIN --volume certificates:/usr/share/easy-rsa --name openvpn ronaldvk90/openvpn:latest** Or!
+**docker run -d --restart=unless-stopped --cap-add NET_ADMIN --volume certificates:/usr/share/easy-rsa --name openvpn ronaldvk90/openvpn:latest**
+Or!
 **docker compose up -d**